rikimatsumoto/streamlit-privacyriskheatmap/README.md

-# Privacy Risk Heatmap – Smart Camera Facial Embedding Risk
+# Facial embedding risk heatmap

-This repo contains a Streamlit app that visualizes **privacy risk** for several popular smart-camera devices (Ring, Nest, Eufy, Wyze, Arlo) based on:
+This repo contains a Streamlit app that visualizes **privacy risk** as a heat map for several popular smart-camera devices (Ring, Nest, Eufy, Wyze, Arlo).
+The parameters to calculate privacy risks are:

 - Camera **vertical resolution**
 - **Vertical field of view (FOV)**
 - **Distance** from the camera to a subject
-- Research-backed **face pixel thresholds** for facial recognition
+- **Dace pixel thresholds** for facial recognition

 The app computes an approximate **face pixel height** for each device–distance combination using a simple geometric projection formula, then maps that to a qualitative privacy risk level and displays a heatmap.